Center for Renaissance Studies

-- The five-year Gannon Initiative will make the Newberry one of the nation’s premier centers for research on early modern religion, individually cataloging more than 8,000 items in our collections.
+- The five-year Gannon Initiative is making the Newberry one of the nation’s premier centers for research on early modern religion, individually cataloging nearly 6,000 items in our collections.

 - Explore our experimental online monograph, Humanism for Sale: Making and Marketing Schoolbooks in Italy, 1450-1650, by Paul F. Gehl, and learn about using the site as an interactive text in the classroom.